 How many years you got?
 25 years.
 What section?
 302. Murder?!
 Yes.
 Why?
 Our family had been exploited since years.
 I took my revenge, and ended the chapter.
 Forever.
 This is one of the many conversations I had today during my visit to South Asia's biggest prison—Yerwada Central Jail.
 We had been given special permission … Continue reading Lessons From My Trip To Yerwada Central Jail

 Gratitude is the quality of being thankful and showing appreciation.
 It's a mindful acknowledgment of all that we have been given.
 When we focus on the abundance in our lives, we discover a greater capacity for generosity, cheerfulness, and contentment.
-Expressing gratitude is a rewarding habit that affirms the grace of the giver.
-Gratitude opens … Continue reading Gratitude Is Good For You
+Why develop an attitude of gratitude?
+Expressing gratitude is a rewarding habit that affirms the … Continue reading Why Is Gratitude Is The Best Attitude?

-I was on a 4-year long sabbatical from 2013-2017.
+Have you wondered how to cut your spending without getting crazy? it seems difficult but it's quite possible.
+Read on to learn more.
+I was on a 4-year-long sabbatical from 2013-2017.
 Although it was a fun sabbatical, I learned some valuable lessons for a simple and joyful life.
-I was on a money-diet in this period—no regular income.
-I survived on my savings a little income I made from some freelance projects.
-The sabbatical was to explore my … Continue reading Success Tip: Cut Your Spending Without Cutting Into Your Life
+I was on a money-diet in this period—no … Continue reading Cut Your Spending Without Cutting Into Your Life

 I lost my parents in 2015.
 Mother was terminally ill at the time of death; in fact, she was in a coma for a month before leaving for her final journey.
 Although she died—biologically—on 24.03.2015, I saw her dying every moment; right in front of my eyes every day.
 In the hospital, there was nothing to do … Continue reading A Mother’s Last Three Wishes Before Dying